 executive vice president and chief commercial officer

 chief purpose and sustainability officer and senior vice president

 chair of the social responsibility and compensation committee

 Paul M. Barbas

 chair of the audit committee

-Morgan serves on the board of directors and is currently chairman of the Electric Power Supply Association, the competitive power generation industry organization, and on the board of Comp-U-Dopt, a non-profit providing technology access and education to underserved youth.
-He has previously served on the boards of Summit Midstream and Prevent Child Abuse Georgia.
+Morgan serves on the board of directors of Vistra and Acropolis Infrastructure Acquisition Corp., and is currently chairman of the Electric Power Supply Association, the competitive power generation industry organization.
+He is also on the board of Comp-U-Dopt, a non-profit providing digital and technology access and education to underserved youth.
+Morgan has previously served on the boards of Summit Midstream and Prevent Child Abuse Georgia.

 A certified public accountant, Morgan received a bachelor’s degree in accounting from Western Illinois University and a master’s of business administration in finance and economics from the University of Chicago.